chribonn/RepData_PeerAssessment2/Data_Inspection.md

-From the chart it is clearly visble that the event that costs the most in terms of harmful events to humans are those classified under **WATER**.
+From the chart it is clearly visible that the event that costs the most in terms of harmful events to humans are those classified under **WATER**.

 The table of the recategorised data is shown hereunder